Richard Boyd

 "Thomas Paine's Greatest Revolution: Nationality, Citizenship and Civic Identity in Revolutionary America," in Liberal Democracy and the Age of Revolution, eds.
 Robert Ingram and James Vaughan, forthcoming 2025.

-"Rational Choosers or Romantic Fools?: Frank H. Knight and the Limits of Economic Rationality," in Tensions in the Political Economy Project of Frank Knight, eds.
+"Rational Choosers or Romantic Fools?: Frank H. Knight's Behavioral Critique of Economic Rationality," in Tensions in the Political Economy Project of Frank Knight, eds.
 Peter J. Boettke, Rosolino A. Candela, and Solomon Stein.
 (Arlington, VA: George Mason University Press, forthcoming 2025).

 "The Primacy of Peoplehood: Nations and Nationalism in Rousseau's Social Contract," in Cambridge Companion to the Social Contract, eds.
 Matthew Maguire and David Lay Williams.
 (Cambridge: Cambridge University Press, 2024): 179-206.